Looking for the best reverse osmosis System / water filter for your home?

 Filter replacement is super easy, and there’s even an LED reminder in case you forget to replace the filters.

 But we strongly recommend getting a TDS monitor.
 The reminder measures time.
-It will alert you to change the pre-filters and post-filter every six months.
+It will alert you to change the pre-filter and post-filter every six months.

 But because water quality differs from home to home, you might change your filters too early or too late.